sekacorn/Calendar-Calculator-App-Frontend/README.md

-# CalendarApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.1.
 # Calendar App Frontend

 This is the frontend part of the Calendar App, built with Angular and styled using Bootstrap.
 It interacts with the backend RESTful services to perform various calendar-related operations such as adding dates, subtracting dates, finding the day of the week, printing a month's calendar, and counting the number of days/weeks/months/years between two dates.